What is teacher solidarity?

 Do the training hours count against my professional development requirements?

-- This varies from town to town and state to state, so better to ask your administrator.
-We’ll provide all attendees with a detailed agenda of the event and a certificate of completion for their records.
+- We’re trying!
+Wherever possible we will offer credit, but each state is different.
+If we can offer credit, it will say so on the tour page.
+But we’re still working on offering credit in several areas and will make sure to update people as this progresses.
+Regardless, we’ll provide all attendees with a detailed agenda of the event and a certificate of completion for their records.
 The Rock and Roll Forever Foundation is an approved CTLE provider in New York State.
 When you register for a session in New York you will have the opportunity to give us additional, personal information the state requires us to collect to ensure you get credit.

 Can I share this with colleagues and friends?